 - Available to travel for some programs/events that are off-campus in Baltimore/DC metro areas.

 - Coordination and attendance in annual retreat at a designated location in the Mid-Atlantic region.

 Required skills: Highly Responsible and Reliable; Multi-cultural sensitivity; Works well independently and as a team player; Self-starter; Strong oral and written communication skills in multiple forms; Social media competence and word processing in both Microsoft Office and Google platform.

 Preferred skills and qualities: Ability to create a welcoming environment for diverse participants.

 Internship Outcome: Leadership training; program execution; and event coordination.
-Deepen self-awareness and connection of faith/spirituality or core values with academic and career choices.
+Deepen self-awareness and connection of spiritual, religious or secular core values with academic and career or life choices.

 How to Apply: Send cover letter, unofficial transcript, resume, 350 word essay exploring your career calling or possibilities, and 2 references (may be included on resume) electronically to Rev. Holly Ulmer, Chaplain at firstname.lastname@example.org .
 Please have documents in Word format.
-This internship can also be accessed through the Careers4Terps website, and may qualify for academic credit.
 Positions will be open until filled.
 Please send questions to Chaplain Holly Ulmer at email@example.com .

 For more information about L3 and United Campus Ministry go to http://www.ucmcollegepark.org